 Exploring the First Parish Church of Stow and Acton (FPC)

 We also encourage everyone who is interested in exploring membership to attend our popular NEW2UU Workshop that is facilitated by our minister.
-Joleen, and several of our committee chairpersons participate as well.
+Several of our committee chairpersons participate as well.
 This 4-week class provides a chance to reflect on your individual spiritual journey, as well as learn about the history of Unitarian Universalism, discuss Unitarian Universalist beliefs, and learn more about our congregation.
 The emphasis is on fun, information, and getting to know other people who are new to the church.
 The NEW2UU Workshop is offered several times during the regular church year.